 One of my favorite things about Lyssa Kay Adams’ books is that her intros are so funny that they suck you into the story quickly.
 And she keeps her audience engaged with easy-to-love characters and profound wisdom.
 This book dealt with many themes, as listed below, but they never felt overwhelming.

-I also enjoyed getting more charming moments from the Russian and seeing his softer side in preparation for his story in book 4.
+I also enjoyed getting more charming moments from the Russian and seeing his softer side in preparation for his story in the next book.
 His cameos added great levity to the serious issues discussed throughout the book, adding perfectly timed pick-me-up moments.

 The impact of this issue in Alexis’ personal life during her first time being intimate with Noah was dealt with beautifully by highlighting the need for explicit consent.
 Their connection was written to be pure, honest, and tender.

 One central theme that moves the story forward is handling the grief of losing a parent.
 Both Alexis and Noah lost a parent, and this connection was both their strength and their weakness.

 Having dealt with their grief in unhealthy ways, they’re forced to face their past when it jeopardizes their relationship.

 The author used her personal experiences in writing about this issue and added extra authenticity to the story and its characters.
 I could tell she really cared about this topic.

 And I enjoyed reading about the realistic family struggles surrounding this issue and the found family trope.

 Adams continues to smash down the wall of toxic masculinity and encourages her male characters to partake in activities that society typically expects of women.